skills/idea-to-app-with-spark/.github/steps/5-step.md

 > This step is **100% optional**.
 You can skip straight to the end if you like.
 > This step is deliberately more technical for the software developers.

-### 📖 Theory: Automatic Development Environment
+### 📖 Theory: Easy Development Environment

-Behind every Spark application, there is a complete codebase running in a cloud-based development environment known as [GitHub Codespace](https://github.com/skills-dev/code-with-codespaces).
+Behind every Spark application, there is a complete codebase running in a cloud-based development environment known as [GitHub Codespace](https://github.com/features/codespaces), and naturally it is being managed with Git version control.

-Like a all Codespaces, you can open it and start coding manually just like you do on your normal projects.
+Like all Codespaces, you can open it and start coding manually just like you do on your normal projects.
 This provides several advanced capabilities:

 - **Code Editing**: View the actual code and assets that power your application and modify it.
 - **Copilot**: Use GitHub Copilot Chat for code assistance and explanations.
 - **Repository creation**: Save your Spark project as a permanent GitHub repository for version control and collaboration.

+> [!NOTE]
+> Want to learn more about Codespaces?
+> Try the [Skills Exercise](https://github.com/skills-dev/code-with-codespaces) or explore the [Docs](https://docs.github.com/en/codespaces/quickstart).

 ### ⌨️ Activity: Explore the Codespace

 1. Above the live preview, in the top right, find the toolbar.
-Click the **Three dot (...)** button and select the **Open codespaces** option.
+Click the **Three dot (...)** button and select the **Open codespace** option.

    <img width="350" alt="Open codespace button" src="https://github.com/user-attachments/assets/fd1cdb41-24ce-4312-bc32-990b76dd6283">